approov/quickstart-kong_approov-plugin/docs/APPROOV_QUICK_START.md

 # APPROOV QUICK START

-This quick start is targeting developers familiar with Kong, that are looking for a quick intro in how they can add [Approov](https://approov.io) into an existing project, therefore this will guide you through the necessary steps for adding Approov to an existing Kong API Gateway in a testing environment.
+This quick start is for developers familiar with Kong who are looking for a quick intro into how they can add [Approov](https://approov.io) into an existing project.
+Therefore this will guide you through the necessary steps for adding Approov to an existing Kong API Gateway in a testing environment.
 Don't try this for the first time in production.

-> **NOTE**: If you don't have one or prefer to test the Approov Quick Start before you try it out in your own project, then use the **Kong Docker Stack** from this repo by following the instructions for [Trialling in a Test Setup](#trialling-in-a-test-setup), that are located at the end of this document.
+> **NOTE**: If you don't have one or if you prefer to test the Approov Quick Start before you try it out in your own project, then use the **Kong Docker Stack** from this repo by following the instructions for [Trialling in a Test Setup](#trialling-in-a-test-setup) which are located at the end of this document.

 For advanced usage of Approov in a Kong API Gateway please read the [Kong Admin API Deep Dive](/docs/KONG_ADMIN_API_DEEP_DIVE.md) guide.

 ## APPROOV SECRET

-We need an [Approov secret](https://approov.io/docs/latest/approov-cli-tool-reference/#secret-command) to check the signature in the JWT tokens, and we need to use the same one used by the [Approov Cloud service](https://www.approov.io/approov-in-detail.html) to sign the [Approov Tokens](https://www.approov.io/docs/latest/approov-usage-documentation/#approov-tokens) issued to our mobile app.
+We need an [Approov secret](https://approov.io/docs/latest/approov-cli-tool-reference/#secret-command) to check the signature in the JWT tokens and we need to use the same one used by the [Approov Cloud service](https://www.approov.io/approov-in-detail.html) to sign the [Approov Tokens](https://www.approov.io/docs/latest/approov-usage-documentation/#approov-tokens) issued to our mobile app.

 ### Install the Approov CLI Tool